 - Expected risks include:

-- Mild swelling, especially after aggressive treatment.
+- Mild swelling especially after an aggressive treatment.

 - Rarely, mild bruising can occur.